sarah11918/astsro-codepen-embed/README.md

-# 🚀 astsro Codepen Embed
+# 🚀 astro Codepen Embed

 This [Astro](https://astro.build/) component makes it easy to add and customize a [CodePen.io](https://codepen.io) embed.